ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 3 Compute on IBM Cloud through VPC/ROKS: Enables the deployment of compute workloads into a Virtual Private Cloud (VPC) or Red Hat OpenShift (ROKS), providing isolation and security for cloud-based infrastructure.

 4 Watson X services: A set of cognitive computing capabilities, such as natural language processing, computer vision, and machine learning, designed to help organizations solve complex problems through AI-powered insights.
+Provides Retrieval Augmentation Generation (RAG) to do Text Retrieval and Text Generation allowing users to interact with documents.

 5 Enhanced user experience via Watson STT and TTS: Improves the way humans interact with machines by leveraging IBM Watson's Speech-to-Text (STT) and Text-to-Speech (TTS) capabilities for more natural language-based interfaces.